 The final consistency of your cannabis oil may vary, depending on the type and quality of flower you use.
 A good rule of thumb is not to let the oil sit out too long before storing it–in case it ends up stickier than you anticipated.

-People who use their cannabis oil for medicinal purposes often prefer to store it in syringes for easy dosing.
+People who use their cannabis oil as medical marijuana often prefer to store it in syringes for easy dosing.
 If that’s your plan, be sure to watch the oil carefully and fill those syringes early on before the oil reaches its final level of stickiness.

 If you’re using another form of storage like small jars or silicone containers, timing is less important.
 But remember that the longer you leave your oil to cool, the more likely it will be to pick up dust or other household impurities that you don’t want as part of your cannabis experience.